rmaicle/latex-templates/doc-guide/06_markdown.md

 This second paragraph should be indented.

 {code here}
 This is the third paragraph and should be indented too.
 \end{description}
 ````

+Note that the code and the third paragraph above is not separated by
+an empty line.
+This may be internal to \LaTeX.

 I do not know how to put the code that displays the terminal output
 within the code block above.
 The code is displayed below.